Introduction

 9.7 Communications

 It is important that when we use statutory powers to intervene in a landlord that we are transparent about the risks and concerns which led to the intervention, what powers we have used and what we intend to achieve by the intervention.
 We will liaise with the RSL about our decision and then update the RSL’s Engagement Plan to confirm our intervention and our planned engagement with the RSL and will normally issue a news release to highlight our action.
-We will update the RSL’s regulatory status to ‘Statutory action’.
+We will update the RSL’s regulatory status to ‘Non-compliant - statutory action’.

 In addition to our engagement with statutory consultees as set out at section 9.5 we will contact any public funders and other key stakeholders such as relevant local authorities, the Financial Conduct Authority (if the RSL is a Registered Society) or Companies House (if the RSL is a Company), Scottish Government, and the landlord’s representative body to advise about the intervention.
 We will send our Engagement Plan and news release to other stakeholders including local MPs and MSPs.